Auguste Angellier: Poetry and English teaching

 Angellier cultivated numerous literary friendships, and developed his sensitivity as a poet.
 His reputation came better in his academic work than in his poetry work.
 Until that period, he hesitated between journalism and teaching, but this leave just accorded to him permitted him to become interested at the reform project in the study of modern languages in France, through the study of the system in the English universities.

 In 1881, a job of Maître de conférences in Douai, gave him the opportunity of a brilliant career as an English teacher (the Faculté de Lettres of Douai was transferred to Lille in 1887).
 Twelve years later, he made two thesis, each one dedicated to a poet : the major thesis to Scottish poet Robert Burns, and an additional thesis to John Keats, entirely written in Latin.
 Even the quotations of the poems by Keats were written in Latin.

 Since then, Angellier held the title of professor.
 He was also the president of the jury at the agrégation of English from 1890 to 1904, and since February 1897, he became the dean with several responsibilities.
 In 1902, he returned as a Maître de conférences at the École Normale Supérieure and went back to Lille in 1904.

+French composer Angèle Ravizé used Angellier's text for her composition “La Saint-Valentin.”